 - Cut the dried shiitake mushrooms into the same size as fresh shiitake mushrooms.

-- In a small saucepan, add both mushrooms, sugar, and soy sauce.
+- In a small saucepan, add both mushrooms, ½ Tbsp sugar, and 1 Tbsp soy sauce.

-- Add water and bring it to a simmer.
+- Add 2 Tbsp water and bring it to a simmer.
 Continue adding water so the bottom of the pot has some liquid.

-- Simmer until shiitake mushrooms are tender and absorb the flavors.
+- Simmer until the shiitake mushrooms are tender and absorb the flavors.

 - Right before boiling, remove the kombu.
 With a fine-mesh simmer, skim off the foam and scum floating on the surface of the broth.